grzegorz914/homebridge-xbox-tv/README.md

 1. Open the Home <img src='https://user-images.githubusercontent.com/3979615/78010622-4ea1d380-738e-11ea-8a17-e6a465eeec35.png' width='16.42px'> app on your device.
 2. Tap the <img src='https://user-images.githubusercontent.com/3979615/78010869-9aed1380-738e-11ea-9644-9f46b3633026.png' width='16.42px'>.
 3. Tap *Add Accessory*, and select *I Don't Have a Code or Cannot Scan* or *More Options*.
-4. Select Your accessory.
+4. Select your Xbox in the screen after this..
 5. Enter the Homebridge PIN or scan the QR code, this can be found in Homebridge UI or Homebridge logs.
 6. Complete the accessory setup.

 ## Limitations
-* That maximum Services for 1 accessory is 100.
-If Services > 100, accessory stop responding.
+* That maximum services (mute, buttons, inputs e.t.c.) for 1 accessory is 100.
+If Services > 100, the accessory will stop responding.
-* The Services in this accessory are:
+* The possible services in this accessory are:
   * Information.
   * Speaker.
   * Lightbulb.